yzhai64/fh-agents-course/units/en/unit2/smolagents/code_agents.md

 agent.run("Give me best playlist for a party at the Wayne's mansion.
 The party idea is a 'villain masquerade' theme")
 ```

-As you can see, we've created a `CodeAgent` with several tools that enhance the agent's functionality, turning it into the ultimate party preparator ready to share with the community! 🎉
+As you can see, we've created a `CodeAgent` with several tools that enhance the agent's functionality, turning it into the ultimate party planner ready to share with the community! 🎉

-As a challenge, it's your turn: build your own agent and share it with the community using the knowledge we've just learned! 🕵️‍♂️💡
+Now, it's your turn: build your very own agent and share it with the community using the knowledge we've just learned! 🕵️‍♂️💡

 ## Resources